 Find an Accountability Partner

 One study published in the Psychology of Sport and Exercise showed that having friends with good exercise habits can impact your own habits.
-And a study from Indiana University showed that married couples who went to the gym together had only a 6.3% dropout rate compared to the 43% dropout rate of those married couples who went on their own, who had a 43% dropout rate.
+And a study from Indiana University showed that married couples who went to the gym together had only a 6.3% dropout rate compared to the 43% dropout rate of those married couples who went on their own.
 Read about these studies.
 Identify a partner for support who will hold you accountable, and schedule a time to get started today!

 This material is for informational purposes only and is not intended to be professional medical advice or treatment.
 Always seek the advice of a healthcare professional with any questions about personal healthcare status and prior to making changes in approaches to diet and exercise.
 This material is not a guarantee of coverage under any Episcopal Church Medical Trust health plan.